kilometersvi/RadialAssist/README.md

 reqs:

-add this line to /etc/profile: sudo exec /home/pi/Documents/RadialAssist/src/radialassist
+add this line to /etc/profile: ./home/pi/Documents/RadialAssist/src/radialassist

 clone of this repo into home/pi/Documents